dynamite-123/dynamite-123/README.md

 # About Me 🌟

--I'm currently a **2nd-year undergraduate student** pursuing a degree in **Computer Science**.
+- I'm currently a **2nd-year undergraduate student** pursuing a degree in **Computer Science**.
--I enjoy exploring technology, solving problems, and creating projects that make an impact.
+- I enjoy exploring technology, solving problems, and creating projects that make an impact.
--When I'm not coding, you'll probably find me typing, playing chess or watching anime.
+- When I'm not coding, you'll probably find me typing, playing chess or watching anime.

 ---